 Covering habitat classification and species ID, to land management and consultancy, working towards the aim of biodiversity net gain; equip your staff with the knowledge and skills to protect and enhance biodiversity.

 MSc in Biological Recording and Ecological Monitoring

-This is a part-time, largely field based course which focusses on developing your identification and surveying skills.
-Most of the teaching is done over a series of weekends at our centres around the UK to allow students to work and study at the same time.
-This highly practical course also offers a large range of optional modules allowing you to specialise depending on your interests.
+This is a part-time, largely field-based course that focuses on developing your identification and surveying skills.
+Most teaching is done over a series of weekends at our centres around the UK to allow students to work and study at the same time.
+This highly practical course also offers a large range of optional modules allowing you to specialise depending on your interests, plus opportunities to develop industry contacts.
 More information can be found here

 Please note, absolutely everyone is welcome on these courses so you don’t have to be working or working towards a career in ecology or conservation to come along to any of our courses.
 We welcome anyone that has an interest in the natural world.